krokedil/paysoncheckout-for-woocommerce/README.txt

 == CHANGELOG ==

+= 2018.03.23    - version 1.2.0 =
+* Feature       - Use template file for displaying Payson Checkout.
+Making it possible to overwrite via theme.
+* Tweak         - Make initial call to Payson before the checkout page is rendered.
+Reusluts in a faster loading Payson Checkout iframe.
+* Tweak         - Submit WC checkout form when purchase is finalized in Payson iframe.
+Making it possible to save more order/cart data.
+* Tweak         - Pause and resume current iframe on update_checkout event instead of re-rendering the html/iframe.
+* Tweak         - Logging improvements.
+* Tweak         - Schedule readyToShip notification callback to be executed in WC 2 minutes after purchase.
+For better order status control.
+* Fix           - Avoid order status updates to be executed in a way so that new order email is missing customer address data.

 = 2018.02.18    - version 1.1.14 =
 * Fix			- WC 3.3 switch payment method bug fix (not being able to switch from Payson to other gateway).